justinKenealy/Music-Wordle-Project/README.md

 ## Next Steps
+- you lose userMessage should display what the word was

 - Fix the double letter bug so you don't get yellow when a letter is already showing green

-- Make the alerts for invalid guesses HTML elements, not just JS alerts

 - Keep track of multiple game rounds with a win counter (can you keep that winning streak??) (will need a function to reset chosenWord and reset the game board and either add +1 to 'streak' or reset streak to zero)